acteng/inspectorate_tools/manuals/route-check.md

 Junctions Assessment Check Results

-13.33 A summary table is provided for up to five junctions if completed within the Junction Assessment Tab.
+13.33 A summary table is provided for up to five junctions if completed within the Junction Assessment section.
 The table gives overall scores for each junction (including scores for the existing layout, proposed layout and the difference between the two), as well as a breakdown by mode: walking and wheeling (combined) and cycling.
 You can use the table can be used to understand the strengths and weaknesses of the junctions